datnh2201/wal-demo/README.md

-Of course.
-I have added a section on performance improvements to the `README.md` file.

 # Understanding Write-Ahead Logging (WAL)

 This project is a simple demonstration to help understand the concept of Write-Ahead Logging (WAL) and its role in ensuring transaction durability and isolation in database systems.